dvera/riskreport/index.md

 ## Introduction

-Blood test results can be overwhelming.
-You are often presented with significant information, yet not enough to truly understand what is important.
-Voloridge Health (VH) created this guide as a resource to help individuals and their care providers interpret lab test data.
-The guide contains ranges of values for biomarkers and age-related diseases.
-These ranges aim to provide clarity when reviewing blood test results.
+Laboratory tests can be overwhelming.
+A lack of interpretive context and patient understanding can often eclipse the significance of critical health results.
+Clinicians face challengs integrating rapidly expanding medical evidence with clinical practice, creating a research-to-practice gap impeding optimal care.
+The Voloridge Health (VH) Biomarker Reference Guide is intended as an aid for understanding and evaluating laboratory test results and their impact on current health within six health domains, including longevity.
+This guide contains Voloridge Modeled Range (VMR) values for biomarkers and age-related illnesses, to provide clarity when reviewing test results.

-This guide explores seven common age-associated, disease-related outcomes related to cardiac, metabolic, lung, liver, kidney, cognitive, and all-cause mortality.
-The VH team chose these outcomes based on the prevalence and individual impacts on aging and mortality.
+The six health domains were selected based on their prevalence and individual impact on aging and overall health and wellness.
+The guide explores asge-associated health domains invluding cardiovascular, kidney, metabolic, brain, inflammation, and longevity.

+Patients should seek advice from a qualified healthcare professional with any questions regarding diagnosis, cure, treatment, mitigation, prevention of disease, medical conditions, or impairment in health.
+The VH Biomarker Reference Guide does not account for all important factors linked to health and therefore cannot rule out the presence or absence of disease or other medical conditions.

 ## What is a biomarker?